This article may contain compensated links. Please read disclaimer for more info.

 These Louvre skip-the-line tickets also give access to the Museum Delacroix (6 Rue de Fürstenberg, 75006 Paris).

-To avoid overcrowding, visitors entitled to free admission also need to do this process, like if they wanted to purchase a ticket.
-At the end of the process, the cost of the ticket will be 0€.
+To avoid overcrowding, visitors entitled to free admission also need to use the online booking system.
+At the end of the process, the cost will be 0€.

 D- Buy a Paris Tourist Pass